 Is Your Home Really Covered Against Termites?

-A termite bond is one of the most important investments you can make in home protection.
+A termite bond is one of the most important investments you can make to protect your home, given Charlestons proclivity for pervasive termite populations.
 In this post, we’ll break down what a termite bond is, how it works, and what Charleston homeowners need to look for to ensure complete peace of mind.

-A termite bond is a service agreement between a homeowner and a licensed pest control company.
-It provides a combination of:
+A termite bond is a legal agreement between a homeowner and a licensed pest control company for termite inspections, treatment, and ongoing protection.
+In South Carolina, bonds are particularly common due to year-round termite activity.

 Inspection and monitoring